-Introduction: General Prologue to the Canterbury Tales study Questions and Short Answers is a collection of important University Questions of General Prologue, Character sketches, Objective Answers and Important Terms definitions.
+Introduction: General Prologue to the Canterbury Tales study Questions and Short Answers.
+It is a collection of important University Questions of General Prologue.
+It includes Character sketches, Objective Answers and Important Terms definitions.

 Prologue to the Canterbury Tales General Questions and Short Answers